iamogbz/jest-mock-props/README.md

 ### The Jest Object

 The jest object needs to be extended in every test file.
 This allows mocked properties to be reset and restored with [`jest.resetAllMocks`](https://jestjs.io/docs/en/jest-object#jestresetallmocks) and [`jest.restoreAllMocks`](https://jestjs.io/docs/en/jest-object#jestrestoreallmocks) respectively.
-See [setup](#setup) for configuration.

 #### `jest.isMockProp(prop)`